SEND and Inclusion Service

 - Support effective self-evaluation, action planning and policy development.

-- Ensure SENCos and inclusion leads can make informed judgements with respect to whole school SEND and inclusion practice.
+- Ensure SENDCOs and inclusion leads can make informed judgements with respect to whole school SEND and inclusion practice.

 - Deliver high-quality CPD to support the development of outstanding inclusion practice in your school.